pooltogether/v4-docs/docs/concepts/computing-prizes.md

 />
 </a>

-## Draw Calculator

-The draw calculator does the following:

-- Calculates the number of picks for the user (derived from the user's fraction of the total supply TWAB).
-- For each of the user's picks and the winning random number:
-  - Within the `matchCardinality` and over the `bitRangeSize`, how many sequential matches occur.
-- Given the number of matches, calculating the prize tier the user falls in.
-- Returns the absolute amount of prize (if any) the user will receive for the draw.
+## Offchain Prize Calculation

+Since the user may have hundreds or thousands of picks, this calculation can also be replicated off-chain.
+The high-level steps of this process are:

+- Query the [Total Weighted Average Balance Subgraph](https://github.com/pooltogether/twab-subgraph) for each user's balance for the draw
+- For each of these users run [Draw Calculator library](https://github.com/pooltogether/draw-calculator-js), which returns prizes for users (if any).
+  These steps are combined in the [Draw Calculator CLI](https://github.com/pooltogether/draw-calculator-cli) and executed in the [v4-draw-results repo](https://github.com/pooltogether/v4-draw-results) workflow to create the prize data.

 ## Prize API